 sudo systemctl start ssh

-Or if you need to disable SSH from starting during system boot you can use the next command.
+Or if you need to disable the service from starting during system boot you can use the next command.

 sudo systemctl disable ssh